British Car Brands (manufacturer car companies, logos)

 Foden Logo

-Foden’s predecessor was Plant & Hancock, which produced agricultural machinery.
-In 1887 it was renamed in honor of the new owner Edwin Foden.
-The company has been manufacturing steam trucks for a long time, then switched to diesel engines.
-The managers planned to build another plant because the demand for trucks was fierce.
-But in the 1970s, the car market fell into disrepair, which led to financial difficulties.
-Another ten years later, the company was bought by the American concern PACCAR.
-He replaced the original cars with DAF models and then stopped producing Foden trucks altogether to increase the number of DAF products.
-Simultaneously, the black and white diamond-shaped logo with a wide border and handwritten word “Foden” was discontinued.
+Foden’s predecessor company was Plant & Hancock, a farm machinery firm.
+In 1887, it was renamed in honor of the new owner, Edwin Foden.
+The company produced steam trucks for a long time before switching to diesel engines.
+Managers planned to build another plant due to the high demand for trucks.
+However, in the 1970s, the passenger car market declined, resulting in financial difficulties.
+After another ten years, the American concern PACCAR bought the company.
+It replaced the original cars with DAF models and discontinued Foden truck production to increase the number of DAF products.
+At the same time, the black-and-white diamond-shaped logo with a wide frame, along with the handwritten word “Foden,” was discontinued.

 Rover